Pay For Training

 Should a roofing company pay for training?

 That’s a good question, isn’t it?
+As a trusted consultant to company owners, I’m often asked about paying for training.
 Here’s how one reader recently asked it…

 I’ve worked in direct sales since very young.
 Always make top sales person.